edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 In combination with the `evd` claim in a passport, graduated disclosure can be used to achieve privacy goals, because different verifiers can see different variations on an ACDC, each of which is guaranteed to pass the same verification tests and has the same revocation status.

-For example, suppose that a company in jurisdiction X wants to make a call to an individual in jurisdiction Y, and further suppose that auditor Z requires proof that X is operating lawfully, without knowing the name of X as a legal entity.
-X can serve the KEL for its dossier from a web server that knows to return the expanded form of the vetting credential in the dossier to X's TSP or to X, but a compacted form of the vetting credential (revealing just the vetter's identity and their signature, but not the legal identity of the issuee) to auditor Z. Later, if law enforcement sees the work of the auditor and demands to know the legal identity of X, discovery of the expanded form can be compelled.
-When the expanded form is disclosed, it will demonstrably be associated with the compact form that Z recorded, since both forms of the ACDC have the same hash.
+For example, suppose that company C in jurisdiction X wants to make a call to an individual in jurisdiction Y, and further suppose that auditor Z requires proof that C is operating lawfully, without knowing the name of C as a legal entity.
+In other words, the auditor needs to *qualify* C but not necessarily *identify* C. C can serve the KEL for its dossier from a web server that knows to return the expanded form of the vetting credential in the dossier to the individual or the individual's TSP in Y, but a compacted form of the vetting credential (revealing just the vetter's identity and their signature, but not the legal identity of the issuee, C) to auditor Z. Later, if law enforcement sees the work of the auditor and demands to know the legal identity of X, discovery of the expanded form can be compelled.
+When the expanded form is disclosed, it will demonstrably be associated with the compact form that Z recorded, since the qualifying and identifying forms of the ACDC have the same hash.

 X doesn't have to engage in sophisticated sniffing of traffic by geography to achieve goals like this.
 It can simply say that anonymous and unsigned HTTP requests for the dossier return the compact form; anyone who wants the expanded form must make an HTTP request that includes in its body a signature over terms and conditions that enforce privacy and make the recipient legally accountable not to reshare.